Frequently Asked Questions (FAQ)

 Can I customize the burn severity data for my fire(s) of interest?

-No. However, thousands of composite burn index (CBI) plot data have been collected for a number of fires.
-The MTBS project is coordinating with project collaborators to compile the available CBI plot data into a single database for access by users.
+No. However, data for thousands of field plots have been collected for numerous fires.
+The MTBS Program has coordinated with collaborators to compile the available composite burn index (CBI) plot data into a single database for access by users.
+The data is available through the Burn Severity Portal's CBI page.

-Are MTBS burn area boundaries the same as incident perimeters?
+Are MTBS burned area boundaries the same as perimeters?

-MTBS burn area boundaries are delineated from interpretation of post-fire Landsat reflectance imagery and continuous burn severity indices derived from Landsat.
-Data and methods used to delineate incident perimeters are highly variable and may include both ground based and airborne/satellite image data.
-Consequently, MTBS burn area boundaries and incident perimeters may not have complete correspondence.
-Some examples of how differences can be explained include:
+MTBS burn area boundaries are delineated from interpretation of Landsat or Sentinel-2 satellite imagery and continuous burn severity indices (i.e., NBR and dNBR) derived from that imagery.
+Data and methods used to delineate incident perimeters are highly variable and may be derived from field observation data and/or airborne/satellite imagery at variable resolution and scale.
+Consequently, MTBS burned area boundaries and incident perimeters may not have complete spatial correspondence.
+Examples of sources of discrepancies between the two sources of data include, but are not limited to the following:

 • MTBS burn area delineations may not include surface burns that are not visible because they occur under unburned vegetation canopies.
-These areas may or may not be included in incident perimeters depending ground-based information was available.
+These areas may or may not be included in incident perimeters depending on availability of field observation information.

-• MTBS burn area boundaries do not delineate unburned islands within the fire area whereas incident perimeters typically do, at least for larger unburned islands.
+• MTBS burn area boundaries do not delineate unburned islands within the fire area whereas incident perimeters typically do, at least for relatively large unburned islands.

 • Incident perimeters may be delineated to the extent of fire containment lines.
-Fires may or may not actually extend to containment lines in some cases resulting in overestimates of fire area.
+Fires may or may not actually extend to containment lines in some cases resulting in partial over or underestimates of fire area.

 What are the "stripes" that appear on some MTBS thematic burn severity datasets?

 These areas are part of the "Non-processing area" class and are data gaps within a Landsat 7 SLC-off reflectance imagery used in the MTBS fire mapping process for that fire.
-The Landsat 7 SLC-off product is further described by the USGS Landsat Project.
+The Landsat 7 SLC-off product is further described by the Landsat 7 Mission.

 I have found an MTBS dataset that has a problem.
 What do I do?

 If you discover an issue with any of the MTBS geospatial datasets, please contact us.
-In the submitted email, please provide the name of the dataset and a short description of the problem.
-The MTBS project will evaluate the issue, make necessary corrections and repost the revised dataset to the MTBS project website.
+In the submitted email, please provide the name of the dataset and a short description of the issue.
+The MTBS project will evaluate the issue.
+If it is determined an update to the dataset is necessary, the dataset will be revised and posted to the MTBS website as a revised dataset.

 How are MTBS geospatial data provided to users?

 MTBS geospatial data are provided at two geographic levels: fire-level and state/national level.
-The suite of geospatial data compiled for each individually mapped MTBS fire (burn area boundary, continuous burn severity indices, thematic burn severity, etc.) are bundled as a fire-level dataset and provided as a single, compressed archived file.
-The compressed archive file for each completed MTBS fire can be located for download by using the MTBS Direct Download
+The suite of geospatial data compiled for each individually mapped MTBS fire (burned area boundary, continuous burn severity indices, thematic burn severity, etc.) are bundled as a fire-level dataset and provided as a single, compressed archived file.
+The compressed archive file for each completed MTBS fire can be spatially and temporally queried and downloaded from the MTBS Interactive Viewer.
+These fire level data can also be queried by state and year and downloaded by using the MTBS Direct Download web page.

 How do I access MTBS geospatial data for a particular fire?

-MTBS fires can be searched using the MTBS Direct Download.
-These tools allow users to create customized queries using one or more criteria to identify specific MTBS fires of interest.
-Fires meeting the user-designed query are listed with their associated geospatial datasets and mapping/visualization products that can be downloaded individually or in groupings.
+MTBS fires can be searched using either the MTBS Direct Download or the MTBS Interactive Viewer tools.
+These tools allow users to filter fires using one or more criteria to identify specific MTBS fires of interest.
+Fires meeting the user-designed filtering criteria are listed by their name, size, ignition date, fire type and fire ID with their associated geospatial datasets and mapping/visualization products that can be downloaded individually or in groupings.

 What if I just want mapping products for MTBS fires and not the geospatial data?

 In addition to the geospatial datasets, the MTBS project provides ready to use mapping and visualization products for each fire.
-These products include a letter-sized PDF map depicting the burn scar boundary superimposed on both a post-fire reflectance image and the thematic burn severity data.
+These products include a letter-sized PDF map depicting the burned area boundary superimposed on both a post-fire reflectance image and the thematic burn severity data.
 A location map, mapping summary and burn severity acreage summary are also included in the map product.
-A compressed Keyhole Markup Language (KML) is also provided for each MTBS fire that can be used in Google Earth.
-The KML consists of the pre/post fire Landsat image, burn area boundary, thematic burn severity data, and relevant fire mapping information.
-Both of these products are accessible for each fire using the MTBS Direct Download Tools.
+A compressed KML is also provided for each MTBS fire that can be used in Google Earth.
+The KML consists of the pre/post fire satellite imagery, burned area boundary, thematic burn severity data, and relevant fire mapping information.
+Both products are accessible for download with each full set of MTBS fire level data via either the MTBS Interactive Viewer or the MTBS Direct Download pages.

 I need help understanding MTBS data.
 Who can I contact?

-For technical support regarding MTBS data or if you have a question about any other aspect of the MTBS project, please contact us.
+For technical support regarding how MTBS data are generated, how to access it and is appropriate use, or questions about any other aspect of the MTBS program, please contact us.

 I’m interested in using remote sensing for assessing fire effects and how MTBS utilizes this technology.
 How can I find out more information?

-Technical guidance on Landsat-based remote sensing data processing and analysis, fire severity assessment strategies, and ground based measures of fire effects are documented as part of the Fire Effects Monitoring and Inventory System (FIREMON) in the FIREMON Landscape Assessment – Version 5 document.
-Additional publications and technical documentation on mapping and characterizing burn severity are provided on the MTBS Publications webpage.
+Technical guidance on Landsat-based remote sensing data processing and analysis, fire severity assessment strategies, and ground based measures of fire effects are documented as part of the FIREMON in the FIREMON Landscape Assessment – Version 5 document.
+Additional publications and technical documentation on mapping and characterizing burn severity are provided on the MTBS Scientific References webpage.”